How to address violence in the news with your students.

 When you provide parents with access to their child's profile, the tool can be a starting point for conversations in parent-teacher conferences and in regular parent check-ins to help promote a team effort between home and school.
 Whether you use Class Charts to monitor student behavior or not, consider using the tool to create new groups for in-class projects or activities.
 Save yourself the trouble of making one more set of random groups or new sets of lab partners: Use the tool to create a new set of groups, and then project the new seating chart on-screen at the beginning of class to show students where to go.Continue reading Show less

-Class Charts is a website (and Chrome app) that allows teachers to create a customizable classroom seating chart.
-It can also be used to track student behavior, reading levels, or any other data that you may want to attach to a student.
-When setting up a classroom, you can choose to set up rows or build a class with tables seating anywhere from one to six students.
-There's also the option for less experienced teachers to let the tool dictate how they set up their classroom based on the data they input.
+Class Charts is a website and app that allows teachers to create a customizable classroom seating chart.
+It can also be used to track student behavior, reading levels, or any other student data.
+When setting up a seating chart, you can choose to set up rows of desks or build a class with tables that seat up to six students.

-This site has the potential to work really well in younger elementary classes, although it still falls back on classroom management based around rewarding students for good behavior (which often doesn't lead to lasting improvements).
 Design-wise, Class Charts' bright colors and easy drag-and-drop interface make it a nice choice for busy teachers.
+Class Charts could work best in younger elementary classes, although it still falls back on classroom management based around rewarding students for good behavior -- which often doesn't lead to lasting improvements.
 It also works best when setting up rows and when classes are no larger than 20 students.
-If you want to add tables that seat a lot of students or if there are no rows, the tool becomes harder to use.
+If you want to add tables that seat a lot of students, or if there are no rows, the tool gets harder to use.